 Breast and Ovarian Cancer Syndrome

-Hereditary breast-ovarian cancer (HBOC) refers to families in which breast cancer and ovarian cancer are diagnosed frequently.
-It is possible that either one individual suffers from both cancers or several individuals in the pedigree suffer from one or the other cancer type.
-In such a case we suspect a hereditary factor to cause the pattern of breast and ovarian cancer occurrences in the family.
+Hereditary breast-ovarian cancer (HBOC) refers to cancer running in families with breast cancer and ovarian cancer.
+Typically an individual suffers from both cancers or several individuals within the pedigree suffer from breast and/or ovarian cancers.
+In such families we suspect a hereditary factor (gene mutation) to cause breast and ovarian cancer occurrences in that family.

-The two most common genes that are known to cause HBOC are BRCA1 (on chromosome 17) and BRCA2 (located on chromosome 13).
+The two most common genes that are known to cause HBOC are BRCA1 (located on chromosome 17) and BRCA2 (on chromosome 13).

 Risk assessment includes a family tree (pedigree) but family history is false negative in approx half of the cases.
 It is especially misleading in small families, in families with a low number of females, in families with adoption or if non-paternity could be an issue.